phuocmanh8701/FakeCommitGithub/README.md

 - Added fake commit commit 3 of 2025-02-15 with count 3 with 3 commits
 - Added fake commit commit 0 of 2025-02-01 with count 1 with 1 commits
 - Added fake commit commit 1 of 2025-02-01 with count 1 with 1 commits
+- Added fake commit commit 0 of 2025-01-31 with count 1 with 1 commits